Intermittent Fasting and... Asthma?!

 The study is titled Alternate Day Calorie Restriction Improves Clinical Findings and Reduces Markers of Oxidative Stress and Inflammation in Overweight Adults with Moderate Asthma.
 (Johnson et al., 2007) 3

 This, my friends, is why it is important to read the primary source research, not just the articles or papers that cite it.
-Were the participants improvements in asthma symptoms, blood tests, asthma control, quality of life, etc. related to an improvement in their asthma, or the improvement in their asthma from losing weight.
-In this study, I believe the improvement in asthma control is likely due to the fact that the participants lost 8% of their body weight over the course of the study.3
+Were the participants' improvements in asthma symptoms, blood tests, asthma control, quality of life, etc. related to an improvement in their asthma, or the improvement in their asthma from losing weight.
+In this study, I believe the improvement in asthma control is likely due to the fact that the participants lost 8% of their body weight over the course of the study.
+And there's plenty of evidence that obesity contributes to asthma severity (or non-asthma restricted breathing patterns that are misdiagnosed as asthma).
+3,4,5,6

 The bottom line?
 Sure, there may be other benefits to trying intermittent fasting, but for asthma directly, the research supporting it is just not there.
 While intermittent fasting may be helpful for weight loss, and-in turn-helpful for asthma, it is not conclusive that it is helpful for asthma.